The Tigers’ Ten Greatest Pitchers

 No player took more statistical advantage of the drop-off in talent during World War II than Newhouser, who was 34-52 in his first four major league seasons through 1943—then went 80-27 over his next three, becoming the only pitcher in big league history to win back-to-back American League MVPs when he nabbed the honor in 1944 and 1945.
 Proving that he could pitch just as well with the big boys back from war, Newhouser continued to dominate in 1946 and came tantalizingly close to a third straight MVP—but fell just shy in the vote to Ted Williams.

 Newhouser didn’t hide from the military draft board, and his attempt to enlist during World War II was denied due to a “heart problem.”
 So he stayed home and worked on his pitching, mixing up a fastball with a terrific curve while trying to placate a bad temper borne of a lack of run support in his early years in Detroit.
-He got help from batterymate (and future manager) Paul Richards, who returned to the majors after an eight-year absence at age 35 as a wartime fill-in and effectively tutored Newhouser towards his dominant run of the mid-1940s.
+He got help from batterymate (and future manager) Paul Richards, who returned to the majors after an eight-year absence at age 35 as a wartime fill-in and effectively tutored Newhouser toward his dominant run of the mid-1940s.

 From 1944-46, Newhouser led the AL in wins (with 29, 25, and 26, respectively) while losing only nine each season; in the latter two of those years, he posted sub-2.00 earned run averages to pace the league.
 After winning the AL strikeout crown in 1944-45, he set a personal best in 1946 with 275 K’s—but finished second in the league to Bob Feller.
 In the Tigers’ victorious 1945 World Series against the Chicago Cubs, Newhouser won two of three decisions despite a lackluster 6.10 ERA.